ramanbalu/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```
 ## Are there differences in activity patterns between weekdays and weekends?
-1.Creating a new factor variable in the dataset with two levels - “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1.Creating a new factor variable in the dataset with two levels - ?weekday? and ?weekend? indicating whether a given date is a weekday or weekend day.

 ```r